-\ Impeller is formed from a forged aluminium block using a 5-axis CNC machining centre to ensure high precision and high durability.
+Impeller is formed from a forged aluminium block using a 5-axis CNC machining centre to ensure high precision and high durability.
 The 69 mm impeller features 6 blades at the tip, expanding to 12 blades at the base.
 Grooves etched into the blade surfaces help direct the airflow.
 (Photo 4)

-\ Impeller's pumping capacity is over 200 litres/second (measured at atmospheric pressure), with intake air reaching speeds of up to 100 m/s.
+Impeller's pumping capacity is over 200 litres/second (measured at atmospheric pressure), with intake air reaching speeds of up to 100 m/s.
 After passing through the supercharger, air pressure is increased to as much as 2.4 times atmospheric pressure.

-Power Unit Designed to Withstand the 300 PS Output of the Closed-course Ninja H2R
+Power Unit Designed to Withstand 300 PS Output

-Despite it's familiar In-Line Four configuration, the Ninja H2 power unit is loaded with technology developed specifically for this supercharged engine: some new, others with know-how from the Kawasaki Group.
+Despite it's familiar In-Line Four configuration, the Ninja H2R power unit is loaded with technology developed specifically for this supercharged engine: some new, others with know-how from the Kawasaki Group.
 Every component of the engine was chosen to achieve a certain function.
-In order to accommodate the higher air pressure from the supercharger as well as ensure a high reliability with the over 300 PS output of the closed-course Ninja H2R, the whole engine was designed to be able to handle stresses 1.5x to 2x greater than on a naturally aspirated litre-class engine.
-In fact, aside from its camshafts, head gaskets and clutch, the engine unit is exactly the same as the unit designed for the Ninja H2R.
+In order to accommodate the higher air pressure from the supercharger as well as ensure a high reliability with the over 300 PS output, the whole engine was designed to be able to handle stresses 1.5x to 2x greater than on a naturally aspirated litreclass engine.

-- \ The combustion chamber design is complemented by a flat piston crown design.
-Its shape, inspired by the pistons used in the Green Gas Engine developed by Kawasaki's Gas Turbine & Machinery Company, also contributes to the engine's anti-knock performance. - \ While the intake valves are stainless steel, the exhaust valves needed to be able to handle the supercharged engine's high-temperature exhaust gases.
+The combustion chamber design is complemented by a flat piston crown design.
+Its shape, inspired by the pistons used in the Green Gas Engine developed by Kawasaki's Gas Turbine & Machinery Company, also contributes to the engine's anti-knock performance.
+(Photo 5)

+While the intake valves are stainless steel, the exhaust valves needed to be able to handle the supercharged engine's high-temperature exhaust gases.
 They are formed from two materials, friction-welded at the centre: inconel-an extremely heat-resistant alloy-is used for the head and lower half of the stem; heatresistant steel is used for the upper half.
 The stems are tapered, varying in diameter from Ø4.5-5 mm.
-(Photo 5)
+(Photo 6)

-\ A dummy head is used during the cylinder honing process.
+A dummy head is used during the cylinder honing process.
 The more precise circularity and cylindricity that result allow the use of low-tension piston rings, which helps reduce mechanical loss.

-\ Pistons are cast pieces-cast pistons offer better strength than forged pistons for the very high temperatures generated by the high-performance engine.
+Pistons are cast pieces-cast pistons offer better strength than forged pistons for the very high temperatures generated by the high-performance engine.
 A unique casting process (similar to forging process) sees unnecessary material removed and hollows created to achieve the ideal thickness.
 This enables a light weight on par with forged pistons.
-(Photo 6)
+(Photo 7)